CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

    ```

 3. **Configure the plist**
-   - Download `xxx_camdo.plist` and rename it to `cordova_camdo.plist`.
+   - Download `xxx_camdo.plist` from the AXA Dashboard and rename it to `cordova_camdo.plist`.
 Replace the existing file in your project with this file after you have installed the `camaa cordova plugin`.

----
 ---
 ### Useful Tips (iOS)
   ##### SDK API